heimskr/why/IO.md

 Seeks to an absolute position.

+- 2 arguments:
+	1. Device ID
-- 2 arguments: device ID, position to seek to
+	2. Position to seek to
 - 0 return values
 - Can fail
-	- 1: invalid device ID
+	- 1: Invalid device ID
-	- 2: invalid position
+	- 2: Invalid position

 ### `seekrel` (2)

 Seeks relative to the current position.

+- 2 arguments:
+	1. Device ID
-- 2 arguments: device ID, # bytes to skip (positive or negative)
+	2. \# bytes to skip (positive or negative)
 - 1 return value: new position
 - Can fail
-	- 1: invalid device ID
+	- 1: Invalid device ID
-	- 2: invalid position
+	- 2: Invalid position

 ### `read` (3)

 Reads from a device.

+- 3 arguments:
+	1. Device ID
-- 3 arguments: device ID, address of buffer to read into, # bytes to read
+	2. Address of buffer to read into
+	3. \# bytes to read
 - 1 return value: # bytes read
 - Can fail
-	- 1: invalid device ID
+	- 1: Invalid device ID
+	- 2 & PFAULT: A page fault occurred while writing to the buffer
+	- 3 & BWRITE: The page containing part of the buffer is unwritable
-	- errno + 1: read failed
+	- errno + 3: Read failed

 ### `write` (4)

+Writes to a device.

+- 3 arguments:
+	1. Device ID
-- 3 arguments: device ID, address of buffer to write from, # bytes to write
+	2. Address of buffer to write from
+	3. \# bytes to write
 - 1 return value: # bytes written
 - Can fail
-	- 1: invalid device ID
+	- 1: Invalid device ID
-	- errno + 1: write failed
+	- 2 & PFAULT: A page fault occurred while reading from the buffer	- errno + 2: Write failed

 ### `getsize` (5)